 Moving from the remoteness of Hot Spring Cove to the middle of downtown Vancouver, I was excited to see what BC’s capital could offer.
 Given the various options available (including a couple of hammams), I’m not really sure why I decided to go with Hastings Steam and Sauna.
 I suppose I’m attracted to places that have kept the bathing culture alive, and I like seeing what smaller businesses can accomplish.
-Hastings Steam and Sauna did good job at trying to convince me that it wasn’t a bathhouse.
-And I think that I wanted to believe it.
-But deep down I knew that it would be a place more for private encounters.
+Hastings Steam and Sauna did good job making a straight white woman feel like it’s okay for me to be there bath.
+Though I know it is definitely a place for private encounters.
 So I don’t particularly have any photos from the place.
 But the sauna did get very hot and I don’t mean that in a sexual way.
 At any rate if you are looking for either a hot sauna or hot sex I’m sure that Hastings Steam and Sauna is your place.
 Though I have nothing to compare it with, I’m quite sure that the place could use a major overhaul.
-I (obviously) did not explore the men’s only downstairs, but the online reviews don’t sound great.
-At the end of the day, I am not experienced to talk about it’s virtue as a bathhouse, but I can say that as a spa-going, heat-seeker, I won’t be going back.
+I (obviously) did not explore the men’s only downstairs.
+At the end of the day, I am not experienced to talk about it’s virtue as a bathhouse, but I can say that as a spa-going, heat-seeker it’s good – but maybe not quite my scene.
 It was just too run down and I felt a bit like a poser.
 Not to mention I was a bit worried about leaving my car out front.

 So knowing that I had really bombed on that ‘spa’ visit, I had to make it up to myself by going the safe route.
 Le Scandinave – Whistler, is (if I’m not mistaken) the first Quebec-style bathing spa to make it out west.
 So I did not have any doubts about the